KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 **Requirements:** OpenSim, CasADi.

 **How to use the code:**
 The code main_mskClinicalExam.m (PredSim-workshop-bcn-2024/Modelling neuromusculoskeletal deficits/Code/Example 1 - msk Clinical exam) guides the users through the estimation process.
 Users only have to edit the lines of code that are inbetween % ------ start edit ----- and % ----- end edit -----

 **Running PredSim with estimated muscle-tendon parameters:**
-1.
+Users have two options to run PredSim with the updated parameters.
+1. Copy the structures 'S.subject.muscle_strength line 58-line 70' and `S.subject.scale_MT_params - line 297-302` and paste in the `%% Settings` cell of PredSim main.m
+2. Load the saved structures in the %% Settings cell of PredSim main.m.
+   `S.subject.muscle_strength = load(fullfile(pathRepo,'Subjects',S.subject.name,[S.subject.name,'_muscle_strength.mat']));`
+   `S.subject.scale_MT_params = load(fullfile(pathRepo,'Subjects',S.subject.name,[S.subject.name,'_MT_params.mat']));`
+NOTE: you also have to specify other subject specific parameters - see `## Running PredSim`

 ## Example 2.
 Modelling msk impairments from data-driven EMG torque relationships

 Mechanical properties of muscles in children with CP are often altered.
 This code allows users to estimate the optimal fiber length, tendon slack length and tendon stiffness of each muscle such that the EMG-torque relationship across each joint can be satisfied.
 The code used for estimating these properties is available on https://github.com/KULeuvenNeuromechanics/MuscleRedundancySolver.
 This example will use data of walking gait and clinical tests to estimate the muscle-tendon properties for two children with CP.
 Data of two clinical tests are used.
 Instrumented passive Spasticity Assessment (IPSA) [Bar-On et al., 2013] and pendulum test [Fowler et al., 2000].